ad1tyaaa/100days/round-1.md

 So, I have been trying to revise and finally be done with Binary Search and Recursion (BS part) for last few days.
 I havn't been studying everyday, but, when I did, I thought that maybe this time, I'll really be done with Binary Search for good.
 But, I was Wrong.
 I still have trouble with it and as a result I get stuck.
 And, then, I stay stucked there, and days pass 😓.
 So, I think it's better to move forward.
 I managed to solve a few Binary Search Problems using Recursions properly, and have understood how Recursion works in Binary Search.
 So, today I'm going to start with the next toutorial, in day `47`.

 And, THIS TIME I'm REALLY GOING TO BE **REGULAR**.

+## day 47 : 09 January 2023

+Just finished Recursion-day04, and now I'm updating the repo.
+There are homework problems that I'll do now.
+Today, I basically solved 4 question, 2 from Strings, 1 of Exponentiation (using recursion), which was really very interesting.
+And, last was bubble sort using recursion.
+I have to do Insertion and Selection Sort using recursion as well.
+Looking forward to tomorrrow.